top of page

 Neglecting pension contributions

-The world do pensions has always be difficult and failing to include all contributions correctly can easily lead to an overpayment of tax and even and underpayment in some cases.
+The world of pensions has always be difficult and failing to include all contributions correctly can easily lead to an overpayment of tax and even and underpayment in some cases.

 Missing the deadline